 Peroneal tendon dislocation causes pain on the outside of the ankle.
 Repeated dislocation or slipping of the peroneal tendons over the outside of the ankle causes friction, pain, and inflammation.

-Symptoms include pain and tenderness on the outside of the ankle where the tendon passes behind the lateral malleolus.
-There may be swelling and bruising over the outside of the ankle and pain when the soles of the feet are pronated or turned outwards and upwards.
+- Pain and tenderness on the outside of the ankle where the tendon passes behind the lateral malleolus.

 Treatment of peroneal tendon dislocation